mkschleg/hugo-website-source/content/braindump/scholkopf2019_causality_for_machine_learning.md

     While it is true that the core of supervised learning research doesn't interact with these properties, there are several parts of the community which do.

-    To start the most obvious is [Reinforcement Learning]({{<relref "reinforcement_learning.md#" >}}).
+    To start the most obvious is [Reinforcement Learning]({{< relref "reinforcement_learning.md" >}}).
 An RL agent generates its own data through interacting with its world.
 It must deal with domain shifts of the underlying environment as well as distributional shifts which occur from its own policy.
 The agent must, especially when the markov assumption isn't meet, abstract temporally and build up beliefs about its current state.
 While causality does change the problem specification, it doesn't do so in as satisfying a way as RL.
 In RL an agent builds a policy by maximizing the reward function.
 It is unclear where behaviour is derived in a causal AI system.
 In all likelihood, RL agents should be making causal assumptions about the underlying dynamcis and testing these through interventions.
-It is possible <sup id="cf8e9083815e9b7d8318497cd8335abc"><a href="#zhang2021" title="Zhang, Lipton, Pineda, Azizzadenesheli, Anandkumar, Itti, Pineau \&amp; Furlanello, Learning {{Causal State Representations}} of {{Partially Observable Environments}}, {arXiv:1906.10437 [cs, stat]}, v(), (2021).">zhang2021</a></sup> has something to say about this, in that we can generate causal belief states which can be explored through causal mechanisms.
+It is possible (<a href="#citeproc_bib_item_1">Zhang et al. 2021</a>) has something to say about this, in that we can generate causal belief states which can be explored through causal mechanisms.
 While this is an interesting directions, building behaviour around this type of approach seems difficult but might be done through an intrinsic mechanism.

     Temporal forecasting is also a well established part of the ML community.
 While not interacting with the data streams generation process, they still generate beliefs about the process to make future predictions.